-INTRODUCTION — Polymyalgia rheumatica (PMR) is an inflammatory rheumatic condition characterized clinically by aching and morning stiffness in the shoulders, hip girdle, and neck.
-It can be associated with giant cell (temporal) arteritis (GCA), and the two disorders may represent different manifestations of a shared disease process.
+INTRODUCTION — Polymyalgia rheumatica (PMR) is an inflammatory rheumatic condition characterized clinically by aching and morning stiffness about the shoulders, hip girdle, and neck.
+It can be associated with giant cell (temporal) arteritis (GCA); the two disorders may represent different manifestations of a shared disease process.

 ●How is the diagnosis established and distinguished from other disorders that can produce similar symptoms?

 The major features of PMR, with emphasis on clinical manifestations and diagnosis, will be reviewed here.
 Issues related to the treatment of PMR and to the diagnosis and treatment of GCA are discussed separately.
 (See "Treatment of polymyalgia rheumatica" and "Clinical manifestations of giant cell (temporal) arteritis" and "Diagnosis of giant cell (temporal) arteritis" and "Treatment of giant cell (temporal) arteritis".)

 EPIDEMIOLOGY — Polymyalgia rheumatica (PMR) is almost exclusively a disease of adults over the age of 50, with a prevalence that increases progressively with advancing age.
 The peak incidence of PMR occurs between ages 70 and 80 .

 PMR is relatively common.
 The lifetime risk of PMR is second only to rheumatoid arthritis (RA) as a systemic rheumatic disease in adults .
 Women are affected two to three times more often than men.
 Cases of familial aggregation are recognized .